fscelliott/docsdonewell/_posts/2022-01-18-developer-self-serve.md

 ---

 Recently I investigated a few AI-powered tools for writing developer documentation.
+My investigation was prompted by two things:

+- I had a front-row seat in GPT's populatity rise; I documented a GPT3 powered tool from my client Sensible back in December 2022, before GPT's explosive entry into public discourse, and I was immediately stunned by its potential compared to other AI tools I've documented in the past.
+So I was pretty excited to see what LLMs could do for documentation writing.

-Of course, part of my investigation was prompted by existential ~~dread~~ curiosity -- will AI replace documentarians?
+- existential ~~dread~~ curiosity -- will AI replace documentarians?
 My initial answer is no; we still need humans to write high-quality developer docs, but tools like GPT will absolutely change how we write.
 And I think that's a good thing!
 I'm encouraged by early research on AI's transformative role, such as those that found that ["separate studies of both writers and programmers find 50% increases in productivity with AI, and higher performance and satisfaction"](https://twitter.com/emollick/status/1631397931604488194).

 Anyway, two tools that I recently investigated are: